duke7able/react-gemini-chatbot/README.md

 The `approach` feature allows users to set a **zero-shot** approach for the chatbot or language model.
 In this case, the model is primed with a set of example interactions, enabling it to generate responses based on the patterns in the examples, even when no additional context is provided.
 However, for some use cases, a **one-shot** or **few-shot** approach might produce output that is more closely aligned with user expectations, especially when more detailed context or instruction is required.

-For more details, refer to the [Gemini API Documentation](https://ai.google.dev/gemini-api/docs/text-generation?lang=python).
+For more details, refer to the [Gemini text generation docs](https://ai.google.dev/gemini-api/docs/text-generation?lang=python#:~:text=In%20this%20case%2C%20the%20prompt%20("Explain%20how%20AI%20works")%20doesn't%20include%20any%20output%20examples%2C%20system%20instructions%2C%20or%20formatting%20information.).

 **Approach Array of JSON Example:**